Skip to main content

 Photo credit:Carlos Rivera Arvizu / Viator

-Immense biodiversity.
-The largest city in North America.
-Secluded coves fit for adventurers of all stripes.
-There’s a Mexican travel destination for everyone: beach bums, families, amateur archeologists, and those who prefer concrete jungles over the green ones.
+As you might imagine, then, there’s a Mexican travel destination for everyone: beach bums, families, amateur archaeologists, and even those who prefer concrete jungles to the real ones.
 Some of these Mexico vacation spots may be familiar to visitors while others fly more under-the-radar, but each spotlights a different aspect of the country’s diversity.
-Here’s exactly where you should go in Mexico.
+Here’s exactly where you should go in Mexico, whatever your interests.

 1. For adventurers: Baja California